Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/construction/altinn-studio/designer/backend/_index.md

 #### Model Factory
-Model factory is the module that generetas metadata and C# models basd on uploaded XSD.
+Model factory is the module that generates metadata and C# models basd on uploaded XSD.